-- a.
-Follow-up testing will be conducted whenever an SAP determines that an employee is in need of resolving problems associated with drug use and/or alcohol misuse; - b.
-Follow-up alcohol testing will be conducted only when the employee is performing safetysensitive functions, just before or just after the driver has performed safety-sensitive functions; - c.
-Follow-up drug and alcohol testing will be unannounced2; - d.
+a.
+Follow-up testing will be conducted whenever an SAP determines that an employee is in need of resolving problems associated with drug use and/or alcohol misuse;

+b.
+Follow-up alcohol testing will be conducted only when the employee is performing safety-sensitive functions, just before or just after the driver has performed safety-sensitive functions;

+c.
+Follow-up drug and alcohol testing will be unannounced6;

+d.
 The number and frequency of such tests shall be determined by the SAP.
-Minimally, there shall be: - (1) At least 6 tests in the first 12 months following the driver's return to duty; - (2) Testing shall not exceed 60 months from the date of the employee's return to duty.
-The SAP, however, may terminate the follow-up testing at any time after the first six tests if he/she determines the testing is no longer needed. - 9.
+Minimally, there shall be:

+(1) At least 6 tests in the first 12 months following the driver's return to duty;

+(2) Testing shall not exceed 60 months from the date of the employee's return to duty.
+The SAP, however, may terminate the follow-up testing at any time after the first six tests if he/she determines the testing is no longer needed.

+6A follow-up test shall not also serve as a random test, and vice versa.

+9.10.
 Drug and Alcohol Testing Procedures